giacomos/qifparse/README.rst

 qifparse is a parser for Quicken interchange format files (.qif).

 Even if the qif format is:

    * quite old now
    * not supported for import by Quicken any more,
-* ambiguous in some data management (notably on dates) it's still quite commonly used by many personal finances managers.
+   * ambiguous in some data management (notably on dates)

+it's still quite commonly used by many personal finance managers.

 Usage